-We put up some photos of Malta to give you an idea of our spectacular island.
+Check out the best photos of Malta!
+These photos will give you an idea of our spectacular island.
 This will help you visualise what you can expect if you visit us.

 Christmas and carnival feature very high in the Maltese calendar of events.
 They are extensively celebrated as they feature the through character of the people.